Frequently Asked Questions

 Strictly speaking, a pregnancy can be detected on an ultrasound scan from 6 weeks.
 Therefore, if you are confident in your dates, prepared to have a transvaginal (internal) scan, and simply want to know that your pregnancy is viable, then you could have a scan from 6 weeks.

-On the other hand, if you're not that confident in your dates and/or you would prefer to avoid an internal scan and/or you'd like a little more information than viability, then I recommend having an early pregnancy scan from 8 weeks.
+On the other hand, if you're not that confident in your dates and/or you would prefer to avoid an internal scan and/or you'd like a little more information, then I recommend having an early pregnancy scan from 8 weeks.

 What happens if I miscarry before my scan?

-If you miscarry - or your circumstances change - and you no longer need a scan, please email me to explain.
+If you miscarry - or your circumstances change - and you no longer need a scan, simply email me.
 I will then cancel your appointment and provide a full refund.

 Will I need to keep a full bladder?